PiiDish/PiiDish/README.md

 - 👋 Hi, I’m Jason@PiiDish
 - 👀 I’m interested in ...
 Robotics, Machine learning and drones
 - 🌱 I’m currently learning ...
-Bachelor Degree in Computer Science Majoring in Robotics
+Bachelor Degree Honours in Computer Science Majoring in Robotics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...